 The following tech trends will persist through 2023 inducing changes in test process organization, expanding the range of tested application types, creating demand for new QA engineers’ skills, and thus shaping up a new face of software testing.

 Businesses continue to undergo intense digital transformation and become more dependent on technology.
 This sets high requirements to the reliability and stability of software.
-Hence, the importance of digital quality assurance increases as well.
-The share of IT budgets spent on QA has grown by 35% since 2015 and is predicted to face another increase in 2021.
+Hence, the importance of digital quality assurance has been growing exponentially as well.
+This, in turn, leads to a surge in IT budgets dedicated to QA and testing.
+The share of IT budgets spent on these activities reached its peak (35%) in 2015 and is predicted to increase again in 2023.
+This year, about 51% of organizations are actively planning to boost their IT spending.
 At the same time, digital transformation presupposes experimenting with digital features, which calls for the agility and flexibility of the development and QA processes.

 As a result, quality assurance faces contradicting demands for stability and flexibility, which sets a challenge for QA managers.
 They continue to search for new, non-trivial ways of setting QA processes in a way that enables meeting both requirements.

 Organizations adopt DevOps practices and establish CI/CD pipelines, which presupposes delivering small chunks of software in fast and frequent iterations.
 This IT trend makes QA teams respond in two ways.
 First, test engineers face the need to adopt a shift-left approach and start testing activities as early in the software delivery cycle as possible.
 Second, test teams are required to build and maintain result-oriented collaboration with development teams, who are also involved in the QA process.
 The development teams create and run unit tests, while test teams validate software at the API and UI layers.